 Price: Free for Basic, from $10.99 for Premium per month

 If your project involves coding, GitHub is essential.
 You can store all your code to work with others and revert to old versions if needed.
 Furthermore, if you need help with your code, you can find support in the GitHub community.

 Price: Free for the basics, from $4 per user per month for Team

 Developers seem to speak different languages than those handling the business side of the project.
 Since one of the principles of agile project management is making sure these two groups work together on a daily basis, a tool to assist with this collaboration can be hugely beneficial.
 Forecast allows you to continue using terminology you’re comfortable with, but it communicates progress in terms everyone can understand.

 Price: Starting at $29 per month per user

 Managing projects can take up a huge amount of your time — even when you do adhere to the agile principles.
 Delegating is critical to keep your team on track.
 A virtual assistant can take over many of your project management tasks, including team wrangling, monitoring progress, budgeting, and analysis.
-Right now, readers of the MYVA360 blog can receive a 5-percent discount on our VA services.
-Use this coupon to claim your discount.
+Right now, readers of the MYVA360 blog can receive a 10-percent discount on our VA services.
+Schedule a consultation to claim your discount.